gjohl/xai/README.md

 approximations.
 These are applied in two settings: MNIST handwritten digits and histopathological lung and colon images to classify cancer.

+All code use to handle data, train models, and run experiments is contained in this repo, along with saved models, results and figures. these can be run with the environment set up described in the next section.

 ## Dev environment setup
+this section contains notes to install and run the models and experiments in this repo.

+Create an environment.
 ```shell
 conda create -n xai python=3.11
 conda activate xai